 - Family History

-Though there is significant controversy about whether cataracts can be prevented, there are nutrition studies have show that diets high in antioxidant rich fruits and vegetables may help prevent certain types of cataracts.
+Though there is significant controversy about whether cataracts can be prevented, there are nutrition studies have shown that diets high in antioxidant-rich fruits and vegetables may help prevent certain types of cataracts.

 While most cataract patients are over the age of 50, some people may develop them earlier due to diabetes or injury.
 Some patients are also born with cataracts, also known as congenital cataracts.